josherrickson/stata2/stata_markdown/04-univariate-analysis.md

 The unequal test is slightly more conservative, but there has been some work (e.g. [Delacre et al 2017](#citations), [Ruxton 2006](#citations)) showing that you should always use the unequal version.

-The equal variance version (the first one we ran) is known as Student's^[Named not for students in a class, but the pseudonym for statistician William
+The equal variance version (the first one we ran) is known as Student's^[Named not for students in a class, but the pseudonym for statistician
-Sealy Gosset.
-Gosset worked at the Guinness brewery when he was performing some of his seminal work and wasn't allowed to publish under his own name, so he used the pseudonym Student.] t-test, and the unequal variance version (with the `unequal` option) is known as Welch's t-test.
+[William Sealy Gosset](https://en.wikipedia.org/wiki/William_Sealy_Gosset).
+Gosset worked at the Guinness brewery when he was performing some of his seminal work and wasn't allowed to publish under his own name, so he used the pseudonym Student.] t-test, and the unequal variance version (with the
+`unequal` option) is known as Welch's t-test.

 If you want to test whether the variance between the two groups is equal, you can use `sdtest` in a similar fashion to `ttest` (`sdtest mpg, by(foreign)`).